Enabling HTTPS for on-premise Xopero ONE installation

 It is essential to ensure that the certificate is stored in a **mounted and persistent location**, so that it remains available and is not removed or lost during container updates or redeployments.

-It is important to note that, in addition to implementing the certificate on the management console host, all devices connecting to the console must also recognize this certificate as trusted.
+It is important to note that, besides implementing the certificate on the management console host, all devices connecting to the console must also recognize this certificate as trusted.
+Therefore, when using a self-signed certificate, **you must import it on every device that will connect to the console**.
+Otherwise, the encrypted HTTPS connection may be rejected due to the certificate not being trusted.